scipp/beamlime/docs/developer/design/dashboard-architecture.md

 ### How It Works

-- Each simple configuration widget is backed by a `BaseParamModel` subclass
+- Each simple configuration widget is backed by a `ConfigBackedParam` subclass
-- The `BaseParamModel`:
+- The `ConfigBackedParam`:
   - Registers the relevant Pydantic schema with `ConfigService`
   - Subscribes to config updates for its key, updating the widget state when changes arrive
   - Propagates user changes from the widget to `ConfigService` by translating Param state to a Pydantic model